 Community Groups / Organisations and Charities

-- Charity Bank – a list of emergency funds for charities and social enterprises that are experiencing difficulties – https://charitybank.org/news/covid-19-emergency-funding-for-charities-and-social-sector-organisations
+- Charity Bank – a list of emergency funds for charities and social enterprises that are experiencing difficulties.

-- Civil Society – a list of funding available for charities – https://www.civilsociety.co.uk/voices/what-funding-is-available-to-charities-during-covid-19-pandemic.html
+- Civil Society – a list of funding available for charities.

-- National Lottery Awards for All – Grant funding between £300 and £10,000 for voluntary / community organisations in England who are supporting people at high risk or communities facing challenges as a result of Covid-19 measures – https://www.tnlcommunityfund.org.uk/funding/programmes/national-lottery-awards-for-all-england
+- National Lottery Awards for All – Grant funding between £300 and £10,000 for voluntary / community organisations in England who are supporting people at high risk or communities facing challenges as a result of Covid-19 measures.

-All schools are now closed except for children of ‘key workers’ where no other childcare is available.
-Each school will offer their own arrangements for this as well as online resources and facilities, so for the latest information please check their websites below.
-Parent-mail / newsletters will the main way in which the school communicates with its parents so check your emails too.
+Each school will have their own Covid-19 arrangements as well as online resources and facilities, so for the latest information please check their websites below.
+Parent-mail / newsletters will be the main way in which the school communicates with its parents so check your emails too.

 Ideas for School at Home

 - P.E.
-Classes with Joe Wicks (The Body Coach) – Monday to Friday at 9am on YouTube – https://www.youtube.com/channel/UCAxW1XT0iEJo0TYlRfn6rYQ
+Classes with Joe Wicks (The Body Coach) on YouTube

 - Colouring In ‘Thank You’s’